Coroecram/ppg/README.md

 At the moment, the biggest help would be in writing tests which then can help everybody stay together on developing moving forward.
-Right now, the focus is to reorganize the project so that everything is only created once, write a testbase to cover what has been created so far, and then get this project into a Ruby Gem that can be accessed from the command line.
+Right now, the focus is to reorganize the project so that everything is only created once, (there is a keypress handler for the intro and then another for the threads) write a testbase to cover what has been created so far, and then get this project into a Ruby Gem that can be accessed from the command line.